Logan County Government

 Logan County Courthouse, Southern District, in Booneville.
 Built in 1929.

 Logan County government consists of eight elected executive officers and a countywide elected legislative body call the Quorum Court.
 Each of the eight elected executive officers are independent of each other and consists of the county judge, sheriff, county clerk, circuit clerk, collector, assessor, treasurer, and coroner.
 The executive officers are elected every four years.
-The Logan County, Arkansas website is logancountyark.org and you can find announcements like burn bands, inclement weather closings, etc. on the website.
+The Logan County, Arkansas government website is logancountyark.org and you can find announcements like burn bans, inclement weather closings, etc. on the website.

 County Judge: chief executive of the county (like a city mayor), authorizes the disbursement of all county funds, operates the system of county roads, serves on various boards, presides over the Quorum Court, superintendent over all county property and buildings, and supervises the Road Department, Logan County Emergency Medical Services (E.M.S. ambulances), and the Office of Emergency Management.
 County Judge Ray Gack: 479-963-3601 and 479-675-3744.

 County Sheriff: chief law enforcement officer in the county, maintains public peace, enforces and investigates criminal and traffic violations, has custody of the county jail, bailiffs circuit court, serves civil papers, and transports prisoners.
 Sheriff Jason Massey: 479-963-3271 and 479-675-3718.